Optimal Strategies for Winning Certain Coset-Guessing Quantum Games: An Optimal Winning Strategy

 For every $W \in G(2m, m)$, there exists a bijection $h_W: I \cap [m] \to I^c \cap [m+1, 2m]$.
 For any such bijection, the POVMs $B_x^W = \bigotimes_{i=1}^mB_i^W$ and $C_z^W = \bigotimes_{j=m + 1}^{2n} C_j^W$ with

 satisfy

 \end{proposition} The first case in the definition of $B_i$ and $C_i$ outlines what Bob and Charlie should guess, given the bits they receive are on the correct side.
 The second case correlates their uncertain guesses.
-For Bob, this can be interpreted as measuring the $i$'th qubit to make a guess for $x_{h_{W}(i)}$.
-Our claim is that Bob and Charlie win if and only if $x_i = z_{h_W^{-1}(i)}$.
+For Bob, this can be interpreted as measuring the $i$'th qubit to guess $x_{h_{W}(i)}$.
+Our claim is that Bob and Charlie win iff $x_i = z_{h_W^{-1}(i)}$.

 \begin{proof} Our bijection always exists as the size of the domain equals the size of the codomain, both $k$.
 Splitting up each qubit we may write